Axion-Security/Malaria/README.md

   - Adds the application to the Windows startup registry key to ensure it launches automatically when the user logs in.

 - **Remote Shell:**
   - Connects to a Remote Server like netcat.
 You can then run commands externally in CMD of the victim.
+(Configure in Forms1.cs)

 - **Display Image on All Screens:**
   - Displays image on all connected screens, setting it as the background of a borderless, maximized form.